 After failing my first showdown, I headed to where she indicated I could find an entrance to the tunnels from North Belknap, the location of the OCDI.

 The stairway leading me down to the tunnels was rather pleasant.
 It was a spiraling stairwell with an ornately carved wooden banister.
-In fact the entire room containing the stairwell that lead to the tunnel system was aesthetically pleasing.
+In fact, the entire room containing the stairwell that lead to the tunnel system was aesthetically pleasing.
 The room appeared to have been a library of some sort back in the day.
 Along the walls were glass-paneled cabinets filled with books of medicine and psychology.
 There was a large wooden table in the center which, judging by the leather upholstered chairs around it, was used for meetings, or perhaps quiet reading.
 In any case, I decided I would have to re-visit this room later to fully appreciate its sense of history and grandeur.
 At the moment I needed to get to the clinic.

-I descended the stairwell admiring the deep patina of the wooden banister and at the bottom, came to a linoleum lined area that’s flooded with florescent light.
-It was a stark contrast to the above-ground level from which I had just come.
+I descended the stairwell admiring the deep patina of the wooden banister and at the bottom, came to a linoleum lined area flooded with florescent light.
+It was a stark contrast to the above-ground level from which I had just descended.
 This now resembled a clinic.
 I saw a gun-grey metal door and headed toward it.
 I pulled the steel doorknob and walked into a seemingly elaborate labyrinth.
 However, unlike the medieval catacombs of Europe, this tunnel labyrinth would have no appeal to any tourist.
 These tunnels may have been last updated in the 1960’s or 70’s and have deteriorated ever since.
 The plumbing system for the entire hospital was exposed here.
 The ceilings of the tunnels were rough, unpainted cement covered with what appeared to be miniature asbestos stalagmites.
 The walls were an off-white that emanated a sickly hue due to the florescent lights.
 Rather than feeling sterile, as one would expect in a hospital, these tunnels reeked of illicit experimentation and the stench of mental anguish being “handled” by desensitized nurses.
 Adrenaline was coursing through my veins and brain signals were on rapid fire.
 But I kept on.
 My jaw hurt as a consequence of not yielding to the physiological warnings shrieking within my body.
 My teeth were locked, clamped with precarious determination to advance within the bowels.

 As I walked along the tunnel, I passed several locked rooms with “DO NOT ENTER” or “RESTRICTED AREA” signs on the doors that once led to the oddities contained inside.
 Most of these doors had a small glass pane that emitted light from inside but afforded no view.
 The glass was wavy and contained criss-crossed metal wiring that prevented any clear visibility to the sadness that once took place within.
 Many of these rooms were relics of the early days of the hospital when electro-shock therapy and cold water-shock therapy were common procedures used in treatment.
 I imagined the rooms had been re-purposed for today’s needs; research labs without human subjects, as they were in the past.
 Indeed one of the rooms had a newer sign that read “Animal Testing” above it and the room adjacent to it had one that read “Animal Feed.”

 As I walked further into this labyrinth, I had to make frequent navigation choices.
 The narrow off-shoot tunnel on my left versus the curved one to my right.
 The modernized, refurbished tunnel straight ahead or the older one bearing walls with vast water stains to the left of my periphery?
 I made my choices of which paths to take based on the signs meant to direct me, and tried to suppress the OCD triggers that rifled off when the area I entered was stained with discoloration and sick.
-I took the path I was instructed to take through the labyrinth from the placards with arrows and not from the screaming OCD whispers in my head.
-They weren’t used to my defying them and let my body know the consequences of ignoring the signals of potential danger.
+I took the path I was instructed to take through the labyrinth from the placards with arrows and not from the OCD that now was something between screaming and hissing in my head.
+The OCD triggers weren’t used to my defying them and let my body know the consequences of ignoring the signals of potential danger.
 My head was heavy and my step unsteady.
 I was perspiring and couldn’t find useful oxygen without effort.
 After a while of pushing through the haze that was contained within my skull, I started to submit to the idea that I was following the signs on the walls and overhangs and not the ones in my being.
 This acquiescence yielded an odd limpness both in mind and body.
 It was as if my ignoring the incessant synapsis and chemical secretions firing off in increasingly rapid succession caused an eventual surge overload that shut down the system.
 I liked it better this way; the numbness over extreme awareness.
 I was left alone by the voices but felt abandoned.

 Navigating this draconian tunnel system yielded on odd, lonely sensation.
 I was underground the “Cookoo’s Nest.”
 But at least down here I had the signs to guide me.
 That gave me a sense of immediate solace.
 It was easier down here.
 I just followed the signs and lost sense of time.
 Eventually I arrived at two double-doors with a sign above them that read “Clinic.”
 A plain, simple sign designation that bellied both its purpose and very complicated manifestation.
 I raised my right hand toward one of the doorknobs.
 I held it there for a few seconds and I was suddenly aware that I was pausing too long.
 I pulled the doorknob and a subtle sound of suction being released came from the movement of opening the door.